Isaiah 66 - Outline of Isaiah (Book Notes menu page)

 as soon a Zion travailed, she brought forth her children.-

-However, apart from Him, all of Israel's painful efforts to establish and secure itself were futile.
-Their Redeemer, who paid the price of redemption from sin, by His death and resurrection, will be their Deliverer when He returns (Isa 26:17-21).
+However, apart from Him, all of Israel's agonizing struggles to establish and secure itself are futile.
+Their Redeemer, who paid the price of redemption from sin, by His death and resurrection, is their Deliverer whose work will come to fruition at His return (Isa 26:17-21).

 f.
 The Rejoicing of Jerusalem in continual consolations,